 Learning to train (L2T)

-Developing the fundamental rugby skills.
-Quote LTPD: [The emphasis is now on refinement and maintenance of the athlete’s physical capacities, fundamental movement skills and the acquisition of rugby specific skills.
-This is allied to the continuation of other sporting activities throughout the school year, and during summer and winter multi-sport camps.]
+The emphasis is now on refinement and maintenance of the athlete’s physical capacities, fundamental movement skills and the acquisition of rugby specific skills.
+This is allied to the continuation of other sporting activities throughout the school year, and during summer and winter multi-sport camps.

 So the focus is not at all on rugby alone!
 In the Talentdevelopment program of the NRB we include Judo, Basketball and Volleyball for instance.

 We further develop the Rugby Head here: players understand the idea of finding space and going forward.
-Now play can be more collective, we can run more game like exercises.
-Pierre Villepreux has a very simple idea about this:
+Now play can be more collective, we can run more game like exercises and work on the role of the support players.

 Due to maturation, the players are now capable of longer periods of concentration and attention; therefore teaching rather than guiding is more appropriate for accelerating learning.
 Knowledge of how to facilitate learning through understanding is critical together with tactical – and technical skill development and progressions.